 A stay here is one that you’ll never forget.

 It’s impossible to cover all the best things to do in the city with only one day in Dubrovnik, so if you’re lucky enough to have longer, you definitely won’t be bored!

 Also be sure to consider taking a sunset boat ride, paying a visit to the Trsteno Arboretum, hiking down Mount Srd, heading out to Lokrum Island, and checking out all of Dubrovnik’s beach beaches and places to swim.

 Don’t forget about the Dubrovnik Card!

-This price structure makes buying a Dubrovnik Card an automatic win, as the card also allows you to access several other small museums around town (including the Franciscan Monastery I mentioned above), and public transport around the city.
+The card also allows you to access several other small museums around town (including the Franciscan Monastery I mentioned above), and public transport around the city.